grantmacken/glider/README.md

 ## Scaffold a project based on a domain

-A simple project scaffolding cn be built using the domain name as the projects dir.
+A simple project scaffolding can be built using the domain name as the projects dir.

 ```
 bin/init